U.S. farm groups to press FAA for fewer drone restrictions

 “Those little piecemeal elements of the process - the ones that potentially stand in the way of a farmer being able to buy something, outfit it and have it integrated as soon as possible, those are the ones we really want to make sure are flushed out,” he said.

 The forum took place a day after e-commerce giant Amazon.com blasted FAA for its slow pace on commercial drones and called on the regulatory agency to begin planning for more sophisticated operations.
-[L2N0WQ1LE]
+(Reporting by David Morgan; Editing by Christian Plumb)